 Adderley was one of the best athletes of his era and could blanket receivers and was an aggressive tackler.
 At 6’0 205 lbs he could run in the open field with the tallest and fastest receivers and compete for the ball.
 He was the Deion Sanders, the Hanford Dixon, or the Lester Hayes of his day.
 Or we could call him the Charles Haley of his day.
 Do you realize he played on 6 NFL championship teams??
 Had Jim O’Brien missed a late game field goal in Super Bowl V, it could have been 7!!

 In the 1960s, cornerbacks played a more physical game than they do now.
 Not only were they able to hit or chuck a receiver all over the field before the ball was thrown, they had to be better tacklers in a run oriented NFL.
 As you’ll see in the video, Adderley was a hitter.
 Yet when Packers opponents took to the air Adderley was ready.
 In his second season (1962) he exploded onto the scene with 7 interceptions in which he returned 132 yards and 1TD.
-It was the first of his four All Pro selections for his career.
+It was the first of his four All Pro selections in Green Bay.
+Was All Pro 5 times for his career.
 However he had an even better season in 1965.
 He picked off 6 passes returning them for 175 yards and 3 touchdowns as the Packers dethroned the Cleveland Browns to become NFL Champions…again.
 His 3 touchdowns on interception returns was a league record that stood until 1972.

 After the Packers championship years the team had aged and Adderley was traded to the Dallas Cowboys and helped that team get over the hump.
 They lost Super Bowl V yet came back the following year and won it all.
 For his career he intercepted 48 passes and returned 7 for touchdowns, the most famous, being a 60 yard interception return in Super Bowl II against the Oakland Raiders.
 He played in 4 of the first 6 Super Bowls.
 He was a member of the 60’s All Decade team and made the Pro Bowl 5 times.
 If ever there was a Hall of Fame resume for a career, it was Adderley’s.
 For all his championships even in his last season in Dallas, they made it to the 1972 NFC Championship Game.